After reading this page, please proceed to the solutions page.

 *Say things like, “Well, I do sometimes get hard on myself!” and you can hear the pride in their voice even though they they're pretending that it's a problem.

 Perfectionism is a toxic brew of antiproductive habits, attitudes and ideas.
 It is NOT the same as having high standards, and there is no such thing as “good perfectionism.”
+What the perfectionist characteristics all have in common is that they are deviations from accepted best practices of teaching, learning, and growth.

 Where Perfectionism Comes From